What is a pedigree dog?

 ‘Pedigree’ is actually the name for the record which proves the ancestry of a purebred dog.

-When two dogs belonging to the same pedigree are mated, their puppies are usually entitled to be entered in the pedigree record and receive a pedigree certificate as well.
+When two dogs belonging to the same pedigree are mated, their puppies are often entitled to be entered in the pedigree record and receive a pedigree certificate as well.

 Their breeder normally arranges this, for a small fee.

-And some breeders, for whatever reason, may choose not to do so.
-This could happen over several generations, and the dogs would still be purebred dogs.
+Some breeders, for whatever reason, may choose not to do so.
+This could happen over several generations.
+The dogs would still be purebred dogs.

 But they would not be pedigree dogs.
 And they would be prohibited from competing in shows and field trials reserved for pedigree dogs.